tfry-git/EmbAJAX/README.md

 EmbAJAXOutputDriver driver(&server);

 // Define the main elements of interest as variables, so we can access them later in our sketch.
-EmbAJAXSlider slider("slider", 0, 500, 400);   // slider, from 0 to 500, initial value 400
+EmbAJAXSlider slider("slider", 0, 500, 400, 100); // slider, from 0 to 500, initial value 400, minimum 100ms between updates
 EmbAJAXMutableSpan display("display");            // a plain text display

 // Define a page (named "page") with our elements of interest, above, interspersed by some uninteresting
 // static HTML.
 Note: MAKE_EmbAJAXPage is just a convenience macro around the EmbAJAXPage<>-class.